djaus2/azure-docs/articles/iot-hub/iot-hub-raspberry-pi-kit-win-10-iot-core-cs/iot-hub-raspberry-pi-kit-win-10-iot-core-cs-lesson1-configure-your-device.md

 * A wired or wireless connection for Pi to connect to.
 * A USB-SD adapter or mini-SD card to burn the OS image onto the microSD card.
 * A computer running Windows, Mac, or Linux.
-The computer is used to install Raspbian on the microSD card.
+The computer is used to install Windows 10 IoT-Core on the microSD card.
 * An Internet connection to download the necessary tools and software.

-## Install Raspbian on the MicroSD card
+## Install Windows 10 IoT-Core on the MicroSD card
-Prepare the microSD card for installation of the Raspbian image.
+Prepare the microSD card for installation of the Windows 10 IoT-Core image.

-1. Download Raspbian.
+1. Download Windows 10 IoT-Core.
-   1. [Download](https://www.raspberrypi.org/downloads/raspbian/) the .zip file for Raspbian Jessie with Pixel.
+   1. [Download](https://www.raspberrypi.org/downloads/Windows 10 IoT-Core/) the .zip file for Windows 10 IoT-Core Jessie with Pixel.
-   2. Extract the Raspbian image to a folder on your computer.
+   2. Extract the Windows 10 IoT-Core image to a folder on your computer.
-2. Install Raspbian to the microSD card.
+2. Install Windows 10 IoT-Core to the microSD card.
    1. [Download](https://www.etcher.io) and install the Etcher SD card burner utility.
-   2. Run Etcher and select the Raspbian image that you extracted in step 1.
+   2. Run Etcher and select the Windows 10 IoT-Core image that you extracted in step 1.
    3. Select the microSD card drive.
       Note that Etcher may have already selected the correct drive.
-   4. Click **Flash** to install Raspbian to the microSD card.
+   4. Click **Flash** to install Windows 10 IoT-Core to the microSD card.
    5. Remove the microSD card from your computer when installation is complete.
       It is safe to remove the microSD card directly because Etcher automatically ejects or unmounts the microSD card upon completion.
    6. Insert the microSD card into your Pi.